 Furthermore, there is basically no other worldwide profession limited by a code of conduct that has been welcomed and fulfilled in more than 150 nations.
 We should never subvert it.
-The main bodies are ACCA, CIPFA, Chartered Accountants Ireland (CAI), and Institute of Chartered Accountants of Scotland (ICAS).
+The main bodies are ACCA, CIPFA, Chartered Accountants Ireland (CAI), and the Institute of Chartered Accountants of Scotland (ICAS).

 Saving The Peace And Justice

 A government that is transparent and adheres to the justice system protects and preserves society.
-Fraud and corruption undermine many initiatives, forestalling business development, dissuading investment and obstructing assets.
+Fraud and corruption undermine many initiatives, forestalling business development, dissuading investment, and obstructing assets.